-- FOR each of the director nominees in Proposal No. 1; - FOR the proposal to approve, on an advisory basis, executive compensation; - FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for fiscal 2012; and - in the discretion of the persons named in the proxies as proxy appointees as to any other matter that may properly come before the annual meeting.
+- FOR each of the director nominees in Proposal No. 1; - FOR the proposal to approve, on an advisory basis, executive compensation; - FOR the re-approval of the performance goals in our 2008 Omnibus Incentive Compensation Plan; - FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for fiscal 2013; and

+• in the discretion of the persons named in the proxies as proxy appointees as to any other matter that may properly come before the annual meeting.